 The lyrical landscape becomes a dominating protagonists in its own right.
 There are some exceptional compositions which dwarf our subjects against huge backdrops of concrete buildings, alien-like machines and austere mountains, suggestive of their lack of understanding of the wider world.
 Angelopoulos’ implementation of wind and rain also creates in my mind echoes of Kurosawa’s use of weather as a narrative force; the mist becomes the bridge between infancy and adolescence.
 Eleni Karaindrou composes a deeply affecting melancholic score proving the oboe to be effective instrumentation in its ability to communicate a sense of yearning that permeates through the film.

 Landscape is about something we can’t quite reach and is Slow Cinema at its best, drawing us into every cloud of mist, every footstep, every tear, every awkward, long silence, every dejected sigh.
 As a fan of Slow Cinema, I’m reminded of the type of question that always arises; do we really need to see 45 minutes of Dave Bowman trying to disconnect Hal 9000?
 The answer is and always will be, yes.
 This type of cinema may not be for everyone, but if it isn’t for you, then you must leave.
 Immediately.
 The rest of us are in for something special.

-Word by Ally Davies, MPhil in Cinema and Screen Studies from the University of Manchester and Engagement Team at HOME.
+Word by Ally Davies, MPhil in Cinema and Screen Studies from the University of Manchester and Engagement Coordinator at HOME.